USDA-ARS-GBRU/GuideMaker/README.md

 API documentation for the module can be found [here](https://ravinpoudel.github.io/GuideMaker/index.html)

 ## License information
-Guidemaker was created by the [United States Department of Agriculture - Agricultural Research Service (USDA-ARS)](https://www.ars.usda.gov/).
+GuideMaker was created by the [United States Department of Agriculture - Agricultural Research Service (USDA-ARS)](https://www.ars.usda.gov/).
 As a work of the United States Government, this software is available under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0)